Brentwood in Williamson County, Tennessee — The American South (East South Central)

 Erected 1977 by The Brentwood Rotary Club.

-Topics.
-This historical marker is listed in these topic lists: Anthropology & Archaeology • Cemeteries & Burial Sites • Native Americans.
+Topics and series.
+This historical marker is listed in these topic lists: Anthropology & Archaeology • Cemeteries & Burial Sites • Indigenous Peoples and Communities.
+In addition, it is included in the Rotary International series list.
+A significant historical year for this entry is 1895.

 Location.
 35° 57.998′ N, 86° 46.657′ W. Marker is in Brentwood, Tennessee, in Williamson County.
-Marker is on Moores Lane (Route 441) 0.1 miles north of Montclair Boulevard, on the right when traveling north.
+It is on Moores Lane (Route 441) 0.1 miles north of Montclair Boulevard, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 8400 Moores Ln, Brentwood TN 37027, United States of America.
 Touch for directions.